 - Helping Hands quarterly newsletter.
 We distribute our Helping Hands quarterly newsletter to parents, hospitals and health care providers, and you can also subscribe.

 - Limited financial assistance is available to help with funeral expenses.

 - Bereaved parent playgroups that offer meaningful play and support to parents who understand the unique position of being a parent to both living and deceased children.

 HAND volunteers are not professional therapists, but may offer referrals to licensed psychotherapists.

 HAND Service of Remembrance

-Each October, during National Pregnancy Infant Loss Awareness Month, HAND of the Peninsula hosts a Service of Remembrance for parents, families and friends who are or have been involved with HAND.
+Each October, during National Pregnancy Infant Loss Awareness Month, HAND of the Bay Area hosts a Service of Remembrance for parents, families and friends who are or have been involved with HAND.
 All are welcome to join us in honoring and remembering babies we have lost.
 Before the event we encourage you to submit photos, poems, drawings, stories and your baby’s name or nickname, which will be read during the program.
 You’ll hear beautiful, reflective music performed and breakfast beverages and snacks will be served.
 We also provide wildflower seeds to scatter after the formal part of the service, and sometimes do a butterfly release.
 It’s always a special time spent together with all those in the HAND family.